PGDip

 Context within the media

 The second component situates the study of race and racism more explicitly within the context of the media, looking at issues of representation and the persistence of historical constructions of Otherness.
-The unique intervention of the PGDip is in drawing attention to the context of production, exploring the experience of people of colour working in the cultural industries.
-This component will be enhanced by be a series of industry talks from BAME practitioners working in the creative, cultural and communication industries, which will give students a practical insight into the experience of race in the media.
+The unique intervention of the diploma is in drawing attention to the context of production, exploring the experience of people of colour working in the cultural industries.
+This component will be enhanced by be a series of industry talks from BAME practitioners working in the creative, cultural and communication industries, which will give you a practical insight into the experience of race in the media.

 What you'll study